Razyapoo/KGBClusteringDocumentation/clustering.md

 See the implementation of [backend service](https://github.com/linkedpipes/knowledge-graph-browser-backend)

-<h2 id="visual-configuration">Visual configuration<h2>
+<h2 id="visual-configuration">Visual configuration</h2>

-The original visual configuration is extended with a set of [visual layout constraints](#visual-layout-constraint) that are assigned using the *browser:hasLayoutConstraints* property.
+The original visual configuration is extended with a set of [visual layout constraints](#visual-layout-constraint-glossary) that are assigned using the *browser:hasLayoutConstraints* property.

-A visual layout constraint set is a set of [visual layout constraints](#visual-layout-constraint) to be applied to a graph.
+A visual layout constraint set is a set of [visual layout constraints](#visual-layout-constraint-glossary) to be applied to a graph.
 It is expressed as an instance of the *browser:LayoutConstraintSet* class.
-Individual [visual layout constraints](#visual-layout-constraint) are instances of an individual layout constraint classes and are assigned to a visual layout constraints set using the *browser:hasConstraint* property.
+Individual [visual layout constraints](#visual-layout-constraint-glossary) are instances of an individual layout constraint classes and are assigned to a visual layout constraints set using the *browser:hasConstraint* property.

 The next few sections describe each layout constraint class in more details.
 It is expected that each node has a [hierarchical class](#hierarchical-class-glossary) assigned.

 <h3 id="visual-group">"VisualGroupLayoutConstraint" class</h3>

-A [visual layout constraint](#visual-layout-constraint) defining [visual group](#visual-group-glossary) is expressed as an instance of the *browser:VisualGroupLayoutConstraint* class.
+A [visual layout constraint](#visual-layout-constraint-glossary) defining [visual group](#visual-group-glossary) is expressed as an instance of the *browser:VisualGroupLayoutConstraint* class.
 Visual class is assigned to the visual group layout constraint via *browser:groupingSelector* property.
 It is usually identical to the [hierarchical class](#hierarchical-class-glossary), so there is no need for an extra visual class.

 > **Warning**
 > Each visual class must be assigned to a separate instance of *browser:VisualGroupLayoutConstraint* class.